Capital punishment in Norway: European Convention on Human Rights

-In 1988 Norway signed on to protocol 6 of the European Convention on Human Rights which bans the use of capital punishment in peacetime and ratified protocol 13 which bans all use of capital punishment whatsoever in 2005.
+In 1988, Norway signed on to protocol 6 of the European Convention on Human Rights which bans the use of capital punishment in peacetime and ratified protocol 13 which bans all use of capital punishment whatsoever in 2005.
 Norway generally opposes capital punishment outside of the country as well.
-The government has banished Mullah Krekar from Norway, but has not sent him to Iraq due to the possibility of him being charged with capital crimes in his home county.
-In the Martine Vik Magnussen case, Norway has declined to cooperate with the Yemenese government unless a guarantee is made that the death penalty is off the table.
+The government banished Mullah Krekar from Norway, but did not send him to Iraq due to the possibility of him being charged with capital crimes in his home country.
+In the Martine Vik Magnussen case, Norway declined to cooperate with the Yemeni government unless a guarantee was made that the death penalty was not a possibility.

 Constitutional prohibition

 The Constitution of Norway was extensively amended in May 2014.
 The new article 93 in the constitution explicitly prohibits capital punishment ("Every person has the right to life.
 No one can be sentenced to death.") along with torture, inhumane or degrading punishments, and slavery, and compels the government to protect against these practices.